Cutins/DAS-Project/Project_group_25/task_1/READ_ME.txt

 The main file is "NN_Distributed_Gradient_Tracking.py" that executes the distributed training of the network and the test.

-# HOW TO RUN THE SIMULATION
+# How to run a simulation

 Open the /lib/ folder and set in the config.py file the setup for the simulation